-This Wildland Fire Response Plan (WFRP) has been developed to provide guidance and considerations for maintaining continuity of wildland fire response in the presence of the COVID-19 pandemic for the 2020 fire year in the Great Basin Geographic Area.
-The plan is intended to be a single point of reference and to provide considerations for those tasked with management of wildland fires.
+This Wildland Fire Response Plan (WFRP) has been developed to provide guidance and considerations for maintaining continuity of wildland fire response in the presence of the COVID-19 pandemic for the 2020 fire year in the Northern Rockies Geographic Area.
+The plan is intended to be a single point, but not the only point of reference for those tasked with management of wildland fires.
 These considerations include thoughts on planning needs, possible actions, and immediate needs to help wildland fire management agencies and organizations sustain, to the extent possible, the highest degree of resource availability, while providing for the safety and protection of all wildland fire response personnel at all organizational levels in all areas across the country.